 – the approval of proposed accommodation payments that are higher than the maximum amount determined by the Minister; and

-– any other functions conferred on the Aged Care Pricing Commissioner by the Minister or under Commonwealth law.
+– any other functions conferred on the Aged Care Pricing Commissioner by the Minister or under federal law.

 In addition, many of the provisions in the Aged Care Act that govern subsidies and funding for aged-care services are linked to provisions in the Social Security Act 1991 (Cth).